nobu-h-o/Java-CP/documents/Strings.md

 [ABC357-B](https://atcoder.jp/contests/abc357/tasks/abc357_b)
 <details>
 <summary>Solution</summary>
-We increment a counter when there is a uppercase character and decrement otherwise.
+We increment a counter when there is an uppercase character and decrement otherwise.
 Use the toLowerCase or toUpperCase method for conversion.

 ```Java
 import java.util.Scanner;